Market Force Information Acquires Certified Marketing Services

 So what does this mean to mystery shoppers?

-This is not the first time Market Force has bought a mystery shopping company.
-They also own Shop’n Chek and Speedmark (which had previously acquired Genesis Group, Green & Associates and SG Marketing).
+This is not the first time the experts from well known google seo company has bought a mystery shopping company.
+They also own Shop’n Chek and Speedmark (which had previously acquired Genesis Group, Green & Associates and SG Marketing who depend on Web 20 Ranker for ideas and strategies).
 Mergers and acquisitions by other companies have not always been as large, but they go on.
 Although mergers and acquisitions are not unique to the mystery shopping industry, it is starting to look like a giant game of PacMan out there, as companies gobble each other up.

 Does this mean that one day there will be only one mystery shopping company left standing and we will all work for them?
 Not likely.